syncfusion-content/windowsforms-docs/WindowsForms/Toggle-Button/FAQ/How-to-customize-Toggle-Button-styling.md

 ---
 layout: post
-title: How to customize HubTile styling | WindowsForms | Syncfusion
+title: How to customize Toggle Button styling | WindowsForms | Syncfusion
-description: how to customize styling in Syncfusion Windows Forms HubTile control, its elements and more details.
+description: how to customize styling in Syncfusion Windows Forms Toggle Button control, its elements and more details.
 platform: WindowsForms
-control: HubTile
+control: Toggle Button
 documentation: ug
 ---

-# How to customize HubTile styling
+# How to customize Toggle Button styling

 You can customize the appearance of the Toggle Button by using the IToggleButtonRenderer.
 The following code example illustrates how to achieve iOS platform look-alike Toggle Button.